osrf/ros2multirobotbook/src/intro.md

 # Introduction

+Welcome!
+This is a book about multi-robot systems.
+Why?
+Because it's the future!

+Robots are becoming more affordable, more capable, and more useful in many "real life" scenarios.
+As a result, we are seeing more and more robots that need to share spaces and work together to accomplish tasks.
+In this book, we will introduce the Robot Operating System 2 (ROS 2) as well as the Robot Middleware Framework (RMF), which is built on ROS 2 and tries to simplify the creation and operation of complex multi-robot systems.

-This section describes the motivation for ROS 2 and the RMF system for integrating multiple robots, as well as a high-level introduction to RMF and its utilities.
+This chapter describes the motivation and goals for ROS 2 and the RMF system for integrating multiple robots.

 # ROS 2